How to start seeds indoors to help you save money and get a jump start on your garden this spring!

 Affiliate Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, click here.

 Do you plant a garden?
 Do you usually purchase your plants from a nursery or home improvement store?
 Did you know that it’s easier and will save you money if you start your seeds indoors for a great garden?

 Today I’m going to share with you a few tips on how to save money by planting your own seeds and when to start the seeds indoors.
-Hint: NOW!
 I’m also going to share different ways to start your seeds using seed starting kits, egg cartons and even plastic cups.

 Like many people, my husband and I usually make the trip to a neighborhood nursery or home improvement store to pick out flat after flat after flat of seedlings to plant in our garden.

 For years I’ve been posting about our garden on the blog.
 I love spending time in our garden and being able to enjoy the vegetables and herbs that we grow.
 Our back porch is filled with many flowers that I plant.
 They make everything look pretty after a long cold winter.

 Make sure you check out my post on How to Start your First Garden if this is something you really want to do for your home.
 Trust me, all the hard work will bring you a ton of joy…and vegetables and flowers!

 Garden Planner – 10 printable planning pages to help guide you through designing the perfect garden to grow flowers, fruits, herbs and vegetables.Tips for Growing and Drying 15 Different Herbs.
 Garden Planner Printable and Mint Tea Recipe Included.